MicrosoftDocs/bing-docs/bing-docs/bing-custom-search/overview.md

 ---
 title: What is the Bing Custom Search API?
 titleSuffix: Bing Search Services
-description: The Bing Custom Search API enables you to create tailored search experiences for topics that you care about.
+description: The Bing Custom Search enables you to create tailored search experiences for topics that you care about.
 services: bing-search-services
 author: swhite-msft
 manager: ehansen